Kalbarri Skywalk Guide

 Stargazing at Kalbarri Skywalk

-The best way to experience this is on a guided tour — especially so you can leave the night driving to someone else, as there is active wildlife in the park.
-We offer a Kalbarri Skywalk Sundowner and Stargazing Tour, giving you access to professional telescopes for optimal stargazing!
+The best way to experience this is on a guided tour, especially so you can leave the night driving to someone else, as there is active wildlife in the park.
+D’Guy Journeys is proud to be the only local tour operator licensed to conduct stargazing at the Kalbarri National Park.
+We offer a Kalbarri Skywalk Sundowner and Stargazing Tour as well as a Kalbarri Stargazing Tour, giving you access to professional telescopes for optimal stargazing.
+During the tour, we also provide tips on how to photograph the night sky with your smartphone.

 Things to Do in Kalbarri National Park